systems-nuts/unifico/layout/README.md

 # Useful LLVM flags

+Note: These flags are outdated.
+Refer to the build files and the LLVM repository for the most recent flags.

 | Flag                        | Description                                                                     |   Type | Custom |
 |:----------------------------|:--------------------------------------------------------------------------------|-------:|-------:|
 | disable-lsr-solver          | Disable loop strength reduction solver                                          |   bool |    Yes |